dissyulina/shoesandmore/README.md

 #### **11. Add/ Edit Review Page**
 [See the image of Add/ Edit Review page here](readme-testing-files/readme/add-edit-review-page.png)
 - The Add Review page features a form to submit rating and review for the specified product.
 Users can give rating (range 1 to 5), and/or a review to the product.
-The rating is required (users can't submit the form if the rating is empty).
+The rating is required (users can't submit the form if the rating is empty), while the review text input is not.
 - To submit the rating and review, a Submit Review button is placed below the form.
 There's also a Cancel button which will bring users back to their profile (review section).
 - After the review is submitted, users is directed back to their profile (review section) as well, to encourage user to review more products.
 - Even though there are two separate templates each for Add Review page and Edit Review page, the display and layout are exactly the same between the two.
 The only difference is, on Edit Review page, the rating input and review text area are already prepopulated with the existing rating and review from the user.